Adam Curtis

-Adam Curtis (born 26 May 1955) is an English documentary filmmaker.
+Kevin Adam Curtis (born 26 May 1955) is an English documentary filmmaker.
 Curtis began his career as a conventional documentary producer for the BBC throughout the 1980s and into the early 1990s.
-The release of Pandora's Box (1992) marked the introduction of Curtis's distinctive presentation that uses collage to explore aspects of sociology, psychology, philosophy and political history.
+The release of Pandora's Box (1992) marked the introduction of Curtis's distinctive presentation that uses collage to explore aspects of sociology, psychology, philosophy, and political history.

 His style has been described as involving, "whiplash digressions, menacing atmospherics and arpeggiated scores, and the near-psychedelic compilation of archival footage", narrated by Curtis himself with "patrician economy and assertion".
 His films have won five BAFTAs.

 Early life

 Adam Curtis was born in Dartford in Kent, and raised in nearby Platt.
 His father was Martin Curtis (1917-2002), a cinematographer with a socialist background.
 Curtis won a county scholarship and attended the Sevenoaks School.
 It was there that an influential art teacher introduced him to the work of Robert Rauschenberg.
 Curtis completed a Bachelor of Arts degree in human sciences at Mansfield College, Oxford.
 He began a PhD and taught in politics, but ultimately became disillusioned with academia and decided to leave.